briglx/briglx.github.io/source/_posts/2024-01-16-multi-tennant-identity.md

 If the `admin@contoso.com` were deleted from the `contoso.onlitware.com` tenant then the user would still be able to log in through the `live.com` account.
 This is because the `live.com` account is a Microsoft Account and not a local account in the `contoso.onlitware.com` tenant.

-So be sure to configure auditing of what accounts have access to the tenant.
-This is a good security practice.
+Configure auditing of what accounts have access to the tenant.

 ## Potential Architecture